A Little History

 From here, the records find their way to stores—and ultimately to consumers’ turntables, where they can be played and enjoyed for years to come.

 The modern day LP was introduced in the late 1940s.
-Made from PVC (polyvinyl chloride), these vinyl records had much less surface noise and were more durable than their acetate predecessors.
+Made from PVC (polyvinyl chloride), these vinyl records had much less surface noise and were more durable than their shellac predecessors.
 Over the years, vinyl formulations have been continuously improved, resulting in today’s nearly silent, ultra-high resolution discs.